 Questions have arisen about the notable absence of transposed parts for small-sized bassoons, especially when evidence would indicate that performance with a transposing model was very likely.
 After reviewing the mechanics involved, we suggest a plausible explanation for this phenomena: In a tradition already established centuries ago, bassoon players commonly read music in at least two, if not three or four different clefs: bass, tenor, and occasionally also alto and treble.
 Kopp (2012: 225) also mentions the possibility (using a “Hochsext” bassoon) of reading treble clef as if it were bass clef and changing the key signature.
-In order to transpose notation written for a full-sized bassoon into a part for a tenoroon in F, bass clef is read as if tenor clef (an octave higher), and one flat is removed from the key signature.
+In order to transpose notation written for a full-sized bassoon into a part for a tenoroon in F, bass clef is read as if tenor clef (but an octave lower), and one flat is removed from the key signature.
 Alternatively, to use a tenoroon in G, a passage written in tenor clef is read as if bass clef, and the key signature changed by adding one flat.
 Other similar transposition tools have been identified which make written-out, transposed parts superfluous.
 A good example of how scores written in tenor clef can be transposed for a tenoroon in G is seen in the above mentioned example of L. van Beethoven’s “Trio für Klavier, Flöte und Fagott,” WoO 37, II.
 Adagio.
 Kopp (2012: 225) suggests that this work was composed for an amateur, Count Friedrich Westerholt-Geysenberg, who presumably used a tenoroon for this movement.
 Transposing by changing clefs would have eliminated the need to write out new parts, and therefore explains how transpositions were tacitly carried out on the spot by performers themselves.

 Works are eventually added to the suggested repertoire list, including an appraisal of playability with a specific instrument.
 In addition to searching for more works specified for small-sized bassoons, we aim to review selected bassoon repertoire in a systematic order.
 This method of assessment uses historical contextual information and organological aspects.
 Chronicles and newspaper reviews, together with performative analysis of the scores, may all lead to correlations that will help to write the history of these instruments.